For many of us the holiday season is a time of indulgence and enjoyment. You consume more food and alcohol than usual and exercise less.

 Take a deep breath every time you sit down to eat, and then make the choices that will leave you feeling your best.

-Eating mindfully can help here, as you learn to tune into your body’s signals of fullness and hunger, and discover which foods leave you feeling fantastic, and which don’t quite sit so well.
+Eating mindfully can help here, as you learn to tune into your body’s signals of fullness and hunger, and discover which foods sit well with you, and which ones don’t.
 Chew your food slowly, remove all distractions, and enjoy your food with all your focus and attention, and you’ll find yourself making the best choices for you, without needing to overthink it.

 Notes